Member Highlights

 Organization: TAICEP

 About Me: If I am not at my desk, you will probably find me mowing the lawn or out riding a horse.
-In the evenings, there is usually a cat—or sometimes two—curled up on my lap.
+At night, there is usually a cat—or sometimes two—curled up on my lap.

 I am originally from northern Minnesota, but over the years I have lived in Marietta, Georgia; Hoffman Estates, Illinois; and South Padre Island, Texas.
 Eventually, I missed my family and the vibrant fall colors enough to return to northern Minnesota—though I definitely did not miss the snow or those -30°F winters!